maphew/zadam-trilium-wiki/Custom request handler.md

 This script note has also following two attributes:

-* label `customRequestHandler` with value `create-note`
+* label `#customRequestHandler` with value `create-note`
-* relation `targetNote` pointing to a note where new notes should be saved
+* relation `~targetNote` pointing to a note where new notes should be saved

 ### Explanation

-Let's test this by using a HTTP client to send a request:
+Let's test this by using an HTTP client to send a request:

 ```http request
 POST http://my.trilium.org/custom/create-note